 - City of Greensboro

 - In early 2019, the City of Greensboro became the first city in North Carolina to add electric buses to its fleet.
-It has six in operation and four more coming.
+It currently has 16 in operation.

 - Raleigh-Durham International Airport